-I'm a postdoctoral researcher at the Department of Information Systems at the University of Maryland Baltimore County (UMBC), with a PhD in Information Science from Drexel University College of Computing and Informatics where I studied internet privacy and anonymity.
+I'm a Research Assistant Professor at the Department of Information Systems at the University of Maryland Baltimore County (UMBC), with a PhD in Information Science from Drexel University College of Computing and Informatics where I studied internet privacy and anonymity.

-My research interests are broadly in social justice and Human-Computer Interaction (HCI) and Computer-Supported Cooperative Work (CSCW).
+My research interests are broadly in critical information science, Human-Computer Interaction (HCI) and Computer-Supported Cooperative Work (CSCW).

-I use primarily qualitative and ethnographic methods to study technology bias, algorithm fairness and ethics in education and industry, and privacy for vulnerable individuals.
+I use primarily qualitative and ethnographic methods to study technology bias, algorithm ethics in education and industry, and privacy for vulnerable individuals.

 I am particularly interested in safeguarding privacy for vulnerable individuals who seek more privacy online, why they do it, and how they are treated when they do with a particular focus on how norm-based theories may be inadequate to understand the challenges they face.